Making Gum Arabic

 - Let stand 2-4 hours, to overnight

-- To mix paint, use pipette to add 2 parts water to 1 part gum Arabic, then mix with dry pigment
+- To mix paint, use pipette to add 2 parts water to 1 part gum Arabic, then add it to dry pigment

 - If in a hurry, do this: